PacktPublishing/D3.js-Quick-Start-Guide/BUILD.md

     var date = xScale.invert(x); //get the date by using the xScale to invert the x position of the mouse var distance = yScale.invert(y); //get the distance by using the yScale to invert the y position of the mouse

-    //since datum is an object, which is are passed by reference, we can update a property on the object, and the original variable will update datum.date = formatTime(date); //use formatTime() to convert the date variable, which is a Date object, into the appropriate string datum.distance = distance; //change the distance
+    //since datum is an object, which is passed by reference, we can update a property on the object, and the original variable will update datum.date = formatTime(date); //use formatTime() to convert the date variable, which is a Date object, into the appropriate string datum.distance = distance; //change the distance
     createTable(); //redraw the table